 You know that your new church plant falls under the IRS’ blanket 501c3 exemption, but you’ve run into several situations where you really need the 501c3 Determination Letter in writing.

 Or maybe you’re just planning ahead and see the long-term advantages to sending in the application now, before your Grand Opening.

 What’s the Problem?

-The IRS Form 1023 can be daunting: 13 pages of questions covering every minutia about your church plant, many requiring extended essay answers.
-Once you’ve attached those and other supporting documents, it usually ends up being 40-50 pages of application that you mail off.
+The IRS Form 1023 can be daunting: pages and pages of questions covering every minutia about your church plant, many requiring extended essay answers.
+It answered all of those and assembled the supporting documents for upload, it can take.
 This is the typical church planter’s nightmare.

 What to Do

 Break it down & take it a step at a time.
 Better yet, get someone who is detail-oriented on your team to help put the church plant 501c3 application together:

 - Search for Form 1023 (the 501c3 application) and start filling it out

 - Many of the questions on the form itself require essay answers, so you may need to save and come back to the application more than once

 - Attach your organizing document(s).
 They only allow you one single PDF upload, so you’ll have to merge your Articles of Incorporation (make sure it includes a purpose statement that satisfies IRS requirements, along with a dissolution clause) and bylaws into a single file